Last reviewed by Robert Prime — March 2026

 - Respond promptly to comments and messages, showing appreciation and building rapport.

-- Use Twitter lists to track UK literary agents, journalists, and authors.
+- Use Twitter lists to track UK literary agents.

 Pro Tip: Set aside 15 minutes daily for engagement.
 Quality interactions build your network and increase organic reach.